 Superannuation and CPF

-If you have left Singapore permanently and have no intention of returning to work or live there in the future, you can withdraw your CPF in full.
+If you have left Singapore permanently and have no intention of returning to work or live there in the future, you can withdraw your Central Provident Fund (CPF) in full.
 You can apply by post or in person and will need to provide a completed application form and any necessary supporting documents.
 If you’re just working overseas for a temporary period, however, keep in mind that you and your insurer do not need to make CPF contributions.

 The Australian equivalent of CPF is superannuation.
 Most Australian residents are entitled to compulsory super contributions from their employer.
 These contributions must be at least 9.5% of your regular earnings.